 - Not ideal for heavy lifting

-What to Look for When Buying a Shoe for Both Running and Lifting
+What to Look for in the Best Gym Sneakers for Both Running and Lifting

-When looking for shoes that you can wear for both running and lifting, you should look for the following:
+When searching for workout shoes that you can wear for both running and lifting, look for the following:

 1. Minimal Cushioning